rjb489/CS386-wkgOut/Deliverables/D2-Requirements.md

         - Priority Level: 1
         - Time Estimate: 5 Hours

-    - As someone who trains others in bodybuilding, I want to be able to share my workout plans with other people.
+    - As someone who keeps track of my workouts, I would like to have a way to track my experience in game like system.
         - Priority Level: 3
         - Time Estimate: 5 Hours